Jeri Ingram

 Jeri Ingram (born December 11, 1970) is an American former professional tennis player.

 Biography

-Ingram was born in Washington DC and went to school in Montgomery County, Maryland.
+Ingram was born in Washington DC and went to school in Montgomery County, Maryland at Springbrook High School.
 In her four-year public high school tennis career she remained unbeaten, with a 106–0 record.
 She played college tennis for the University of Maryland and was the ACC champion at No. 1 singles in 1989.

 As a professional player, Ingram's career included main draw appearances at the 1989 Australian Open and 1993 US Open.
 She won four ITF singles titles and her best WTA Tour performance was a third round appearance at Stratton Mountain in 1993, with wins over Tammy Whittington and Christina Singer.

 Since leaving the professional tour she has been involved in tennis education.